 Incentive Cover – A variant cover in which the retailer has to order x amount of a cover to redeem the variant cover.
 For example the retailer might need to or 10, 25, 50 or maybe even 100 of the regular cover to be eligible to order the variant.

 Limited Series/Mini-series – This is a comic series that has a set number of issues.
 Most commonly it is 6 issues but it will often vary depending on the story.
 The series has a beginning, middle and an end.

-Maxi-series – A maxi series is a longer mini-series generally 12 issues or longer but often each publisher has a different definition.
-Often mini-series of 12 issues duration have been referred to as maxi-series.
+Maxi-series – A maxi-series is a longer mini-series generally 12 issues or longer but often each publisher has a different definition.
+Often mini-series of 12 issues duration has been referred to as maxi-series.

-Annual – An over-sized special of a comic book that are released in edition to the regular comics in that series.
+Annual – An over-sized special of a comic book that is released in addition to the regular comics in that series.
+Learn more about annuals.